DiamondLightSource/python3-pip-skeleton/CONTRIBUTING.rst

 - isort_ for import ordering
 - mypy_ for static type checking

-flake8 and black be run by pre-commit_.
+flake8 and black and isort are run by pre-commit_.
 You can run the above checks on all files with this command::

     $ tox -e pre-commit,mypy